 - High blood pressure.
-Early research shows that Indian snakeroot can reduce blood pressure in people with high blood pressure.
+Early research shows that Indian snakeroot reduces high blood pressure.

-- Trouble sleeping (insomnia).
+- Insomnia.
 Early research shows that taking Indian snakeroot along with two other herbs might help insomnia.
 It is not known if Indian snakeroot helps with insomnia when used alone.